 - a.
-Once a student receives a letter of acceptance from the Registrar's Office, they are eligible to select courses and register for classes during the assigned registration period. - b.
-The selected student course load must be approved by the Academic Advisor. - c.
-The maximum number of credit hours for which full-time students can register is 18, and the minimum number is nine, subject to approval by the Chair of the department in which the student enrolls. - d.
+Once a student receives a letter of acceptance from the Registrar's Office, they are eligible to select courses and register for classes during the registration period. - b.
+The selected student course load must be approved by the Academic Advisor.

+- c.
+The maximum number of credit hours for which full-time students can register is 18, and the minimum number is 9. - d.
 In some special cases, a student may register up to a maximum of 21 credit hours as follows: - (1) If the student's CGPA or semester GPA is not less than 3.6. - (2) This course load will enable the student to pass the semester in question or the following semester. - e.
-A student may register for less than nine credit hours if the number of credits needed to complete the graduation requirements is less than nine. - f.
-A student may register for two courses or seven credit hours during the summer session.

-- g.
-A student may register for three courses but no more than 10 credit hours in summer session if their GPA or CGPA is not less than 3.6; or if they will complete graduation requirements by the end of the semester. - h.
-The minimum number of credit hours for a part-time student is six; the maximum number is nine credit hours per semester.
+A student may register for less than 9 credit hours if the number of credits needed to complete the graduation requirements is less than 9. - f.
+A student may register for 2 courses or 6 credit hours in a summer session. - g.
+A student may register for 3 courses but no more than 10 credit hours in summer session if their GPA or CGPA is not less than 3.6; or if they will complete graduation requirements by the end of the semester. - h.
+The minimum number of credit hours for a part-time student is 6; the maximum number is 9 credit hours per semester.

-NOTE: Any case which exceeds the prescribed registration limits requires the approval of both the Academic Advisor and the Chair of the Department.
+Any case which exceeds the prescribed registration limits requires the approval of both the Academic Advisor and the Department Chair.